 The figurine is a classic use case for evaluating 3D scanners.
-This one is quite complex with different colors and textures, and is packed with details.
+This one is quite complex with different colors and textures, and is has many details.
 We performed 12 automatic 3D scans with the rotating table.

 The result of this 3D scan is very good, with a nice level of details.
-On this model the realignment function of the ScanMerge software performed nicely and swiftly.
-A better mesh could have obtains by combining scans from the top and bottom of the object in addition.
+On this model, the realignment function of the ScanMerge software performed nicely and swiftly.
+A better mesh could have been obtained by combining scans from the top and bottom of the object.

-The RangeVision Smart is a good desktop 3D scanner with an excellent price to performance ratio.
-It is one of the most affordable 3D scanner that is capable to deliver good and detailed results.
+The RangeVision Smart is a good desktop 3D scanner with an excellent price-to-performance ratio.
+It is one of the most affordable 3D scanners capable to delivering good and detailed results.

-Our overall rating reflects our experience with the RangeVision Smart 3D scanner, in the specific uses cases described.
+Our overall rating reflects our experience with the RangeVision Smart 3D scanner, in the specific uses cases, we describe.

 |3D scan results||2||4/5|

-3D scanners are in general not very user-friendly products and the RangeVision is no exception.
-The hardware reflects its quality of fabrication and its potential as an affordable desktop 3D scan.
-The software could be improved to be more intuitive and several functions like a manipulation trihedron would be useful.
-A step by step tutorial would also be really useful even if the pdf and videos provided by RangeVision are a good starting material.
+3D scanners are generally not very user-friendly products, and the RangeVision makes no exception.
+The hardware reflects its quality of fabrication and its potential as an affordable desktop 3D scanner.
+Its software could be more intuitive, and several functions like a manipulation trihedron would be useful.
+A step-by-step tutorial would also be really useful even if the PDF and videos that RangeVision provides are good starting material.